Raiders lose AFC West, another QB in 24-6 loss to Broncos

 Raiders: Safety Nate Allen was evaluated for a concussion.

-Broncos: Receiver Emmanuel Sanders hurt his foot in the first quarter and didn't return. ...
-Special teamer Zaire Anderson was strapped to a backboard and carted off the field after being injured on punt coverage in the third quarter.
+Broncos: Special teamer Zaire Anderson was strapped to a backboard and carted off the field after being injured on punt coverage in the third quarter.
+Kubiak said Anderson was moving his extremities.

 UP NEXT